 \section{Introduction}

-The notion of warped product spaces was introduced to study the manifolds with negative curvatures by Bishop and O'Neill c.f.~\cite{bi on}.
-Afterwards, warped product was used to model the standard space time, especially in the neighborhood of stars and black holes~\cite{onil}.
-However warped product spaces was developed in Riemannian manifolds enormously (see,~\cite{kim,beja2007}), the warped product of Finsler manifolds was introduced in $2001$ by Kozma~\cite{kozm} and recently developed by one of the present authors c.f.~\cite{Rezaii,hoosh,rez}.
-In this work, warped product of Hamilton spaces is introduced and it is shown that these spaces obtain Hamiltonian structure as well.
-Then, some geometric properties of warped product Hamilton spaces are studied.
+The notion of warped product spaces was introduced to study manifolds with negative curvatures by Bishop and O'Neill~\cite{bi on}.
+Afterwards, warped product was used to model the standard space-time, especially in the neighborhood of stars and black holes~\cite{onil}.
+The notion of warped product Finslerian manifolds was initially introduced by Kozma~\cite{kozm} in $2001$.
+Recently, it was developed by one of the present authors~\cite{Rezaii,hoosh,rez}.
+In this work, warped product of Hamiltonian spaces is introduced and it is shown that these spaces obtain Hamiltonian structure as well.
+Moreover, some geometric properties of warped product Hamilton spaces such as its nonlinear connections are studied.

 Lagrange space has been certified as an excellent model for some important problems in Relativity, Gauge Theory and Electromagnetism~\cite{anastasia,anastasia1}.
 The geometry of Lagrange spaces gives a model for both the gravitational and electromagnetic field.
 Moreover, this structure plays a fundamental role in study of the geometry of tangent bundle $TM$.
-The geometry of cotangent bundle $T^*M$ and tangent bundle $TM$ which follows the same outlines are related by Legendre transformation.
-From this duality, the geometry of a Hamilton space can be obtained from that of certain Lagrange space and vice versa.
-Using this duality several important results in the Hamiltonian spaces can be obtained: the canonical nonlinear connection, the canonical metrical connection etc. Therefore, the theory of Hamilton spaces has the same symmetry and beauty like Lagrange geometry.
+The geometry of the cotangent bundle $T^*M$ and the tangent bundle $TM$ which follows the same outlines are related by Legendre transformation.
+From this duality, the geometry of a Hamiltonian space can be obtained from that of certain Lagrangian space and vice versa.
+Using this duality several important results in the Hamiltonian spaces can be obtained: the canonical nonlinear connection, the canonical metrical connection, etc. Therefore, the theory of Hamiltonian spaces has the same symmetry and beauty as Lagrangian geometry.
 Moreover, it gives a geometrical framework for the Hamiltonian theory of Mechanics or Physical fields.
 With respect to the importance of these spaces in Physical areas, present work is formed to develop the concept of warped product on Hamiltonian spaces.
-Aiming at our purpose, this paper is organized in the following way.
+Aiming at our purpose, this paper is organized in the following way: